 How to Choose the Right M&A Advisor for Your MSP

-If you've recognized the signals from the last article (favorable market conditions, strong fundamentals, personal readiness), the natural next question is: who helps me actually run this process?
+If you've recognized the signals from the last article (a favorable market, strong fundamentals, personal readiness), the natural next question is who actually helps you run this process.

-It's a question most MSP founders answer badly.
+Most founders answer this question badly.
 Some skip the advisor entirely and negotiate directly with the first buyer who calls.
 Others hire the first firm that sounds impressive on a pitch call.
-Both approaches leave money on the table, often a lot of it.
+Both leave money on the table, often a lot of it.

-Here's the number that should make every founder pause: the same research found that approximately 99% of sales by sophisticated institutional sellers, meaning PE firms, the most experienced dealmakers in the market, involved an M&A advisory firm.
+Here's the number that should make every founder pause.
+The same body of research found that roughly 99% of sales by sophisticated institutional sellers, meaning PE firms, the most experienced dealmakers in the market, involved an M&A advisory firm.
 These are people who have done hundreds of acquisitions and exits.
 They already know how to sell businesses.
-They hire advisors anyway because the competitive process an advisor creates consistently produces better outcomes than even experienced sellers achieve on their own.
+They hire advisors anyway, because the competitive process an advisor creates consistently produces better outcomes than even experienced sellers achieve on their own.

 But this assumes you hire the right advisor.
 The wrong one can be worse than going alone, because you're paying fees for a process that doesn't create competitive tension, doesn't reach the right buyers, and doesn't position your business to command what it's worth.